 the knowledge they needed to make the right decision, only after it was too

 late!
-But what about all the poor animals?
-What had bunny rabbits, does and
+And what about all the poor animals?
+What had bunny rabbits and

 fawns done to offend Yahweh?
-In the Genesis account God is the first murderer
+In the Genesis account God became the first murderer

-because he gives animal hides to Adam and Eve, to cover their nakedness.
+when he gave Adam and Eve animal hides to cover their nakedness.
 Why

 didn't he spare the poor animals and give Adam and Eve clothes of cotton or